If you get a flat in your rear wheel or need to remove your rear wheel and/or belt for another reason, these steps will guide you:

 - Be careful of the motor cable leaving the rear axle when doing this.
 You do not want to cause any damage or unnecessary wear and tear to this motor cable.
 Do not rest the wheel on this side with the wire.

-- Loosen the nuts until you are able to slide the torque spacers on each side away from the wheel (this is a washer with a tab on it that fits into the drop outs).
+- Loosen the nuts (or if necessary remove them) until you are able to slide the torque spacers on each side away from the wheel (this is a washer with a tab on it that fits into the drop outs).

 - This will allow you to shift the wheel forward in the drop outs and remove the belt.